 Best Budget: Nylabone Puppy Dental Chew

 For a more budget-friendly option, we’re fans of Nylabone’s puppy line.
-Each toy is made in the USA from soft, puppy-friendly polymers with a nubby texture that massages achy gums and helps scrub plaque and tartar from teeth.
+Each puppy chew toy is made in the USA from soft, puppy-friendly polymers with a nubby texture that massages achy gums and helps scrub plaque and tartar from teeth.
 This particular chew also comes infused with chicken flavor that will hopefully prove more attractive to your pup than your favorite running shoes.

 Best Edible: Best Bully Sticks 6-Inch Thin

 Bully sticks are a tasty, single-ingredient chew made from beef.
 Unlike rawhide, which can pose a choking threat to your pup, bully sticks are easily digested by dogs and don’t splinter the way some other edible chews do, which makes these a safer option.
 We recommend going with something relative to your pup’s size and replacing it with a new piece when it becomes small enough to be swallowed whole.
 Like any edible chew, bully sticks are a treat and contain extra calories that should be balanced out with the rest of your dog’s diet, so moderation is key.

 Best of Both Worlds: Nylabone Chill’n Chew Freezer Bone